Billy Decker: Racing career

-Billy Decker began his racing career in 1981 in the Tiger class at Penn Can Speedway in Susquehanna, Pennsylvania, and notched seven victories as a rookie driver.
+Decker began his racing career in 1981 in the Tiger class at Penn Can Speedway in Susquehanna, Pennsylvania, and notched seven victories as a rookie driver.
 Since progressing to the Modified division, he has competed and been victorious at the east coast race tracks from Florida to Canada, including Eldora Speedway in New Weston, Ohio; The Dirt Track at Charlotte, North Carolina; and in New York at Brewerton Speedway, Fonda Speedway, the Land of Legends Raceway in Canandaigua, Utica-Rome Speedway in Vernon, and Weedsport Speedway.

 Decker captured six modified pole awards and four big block victories at Super Dirt Week on the Syracuse Mile.
 He was the overall Super Dirt Series champion in 1998, 2008, and 2014.
-Decker also has over 65 Super Late Model starts with over 25 tops tens finishes, all behind the wheel of Rocket cars fielded by Gypsum Racing.
+Decker also has over 65 Super Late Model starts with over 25 top-ten finishes, all behind the wheel of Rocket cars fielded by Gypsum Racing.

 Decker was inducted into the Northeast Dirt Modified Hall of Fame in 2022.